nic-ch/naive-supervised/FORMAT/README.md

 ## Introduction

-As illustrated in [GETTING_STARTED](GETTING_STARTED.md), Ruby script ***FORMAT/parseStocks.rb*** is used to parse, normalize and format each downloaded weekly stocks training data, as well as list the stocks with the highest gains.
+As illustrated in [Getting Started](GETTING_STARTED.md), Ruby script ***FORMAT/parseStocks.rb*** is used to parse, normalize and format each downloaded weekly stocks training data, as well as list the stocks with the highest gains.
 The following sections explain its main points.

 ---